abhyudit309/ocs2/README.md

 # OCS2 Toolbox

 ## Summary

 OCS2 is a C++ toolbox tailored for Optimal Control for Switched Systems (OCS2).
-The toolbox provides an efficient implementation of the following algorithms
+The toolbox provides an efficient implementation of the following algorithms:

 * SLQ: Continuous-time domin DDP
 * iLQR: Discrete-time domain DDP